 This kind of rough landing isn't uncommon in American Football.
 Image by John Tarcasio.

-It's an issue which also applies closer to home.
+It's a problem that also occurs closer to home.
 Jeff Astle is perhaps the most-famed case having developed CTE by heading rock-hard leather footballs over his career.

 In both sports, rulings on head injuries are now a lot stricter.
 Provided the brain is allowed the time to recover, the vast majority of injuries are not serious.
 Accordingly, governing bodies have moved to rule that any player with a concussion must leave the field of play.